MQTT Integration

 Works with

-Anything that speaks MQTT.
+Anything that speaks MQTT, paired with the right publishing format (see above).
 We test regularly against:

-• Home Assistant via the MQTT integration (auto-discovery picks Car 2 Home up automatically).
+• Home Assistant via the MQTT integration with the Home Assistant Discovery format (auto-detected).

 Choosing a broker